yachty66/pantheon/Notes.md

 - [ ] Create an embedding of the YC data.
 - [ ] Explore how users can utilize the map on their phones with Google Maps.
 - [ ] Integrate a ChatGPT-like interface into the map to enable interaction with the data.
-- [ ] Develop a website named "Pantheon," embedding Google Maps and offering pricing options.
+- [ ] Develop a website named "Pantheon" embedding Google Maps and offering pricing options.
 - [ ] Include Wi-Fi-enabled cafes and clubs in San Francisco.

 what are i am gonna build now? i can add a interface on the right side but i can also just leave it blank. its up to me what are i am going to do.